 An auditory processing difficulty that affects spelling is Auditory-Visual Integration.
 This is the ability to accurately relate an auditory sound with a visual symbol.

 Auditory Closure is another auditory processing area that affects spelling.
 This is the ability to combine sounds that are presented orally to make words.
 For instance, when given the individual sounds: ‘c’, ‘a’, and ‘t’; auditory closure is the ability to bring those individual sounds together to make the word ‘cat’.
 It is also the ability to ‘fill in’ the missing piece of a word.
 For example, if I were to say ‘po _a to’, you would be able to fill in the missing ‘t’ and say ‘potato’.

-You can improve auditory process skills and spelling skills with our Awaken the Scholar Within Spelling and Phonics Program.
+You can improve auditory process skills and spelling skills with our Scholar Within Reading Program with Spelling and Phonics.
 This program improves 22 of the 27 areas of auditory, visual, and tactile/kinesthetic processing that impact learning.
-The program includes Making Spelling Sense and Making Spelling Sense II as well as the Five Minutes to Better Reading Skills teacher and student book.